Accelerating Spectral Clustering on Quantum and Analog Platforms: Conclusion

+We expect that our method will be particularly useful in the analysis of very large graphs that require dynamic updates to the partitioning.
+For example, the approach will be useful for partitioning of proliferated satellite networks (for task allocation), formation of teams within heterogeneous autonomous systems, analysis of cellular networks, and biological graphs such as metabolic and genetic networks.
+The primary drawback of the approach is that it requires access to large-scale quantum and analog devices that can be coupled to one another.
+Moreover, we assume that the computations are fault-tolerant and error-corrected.
+Such platforms are not expected to be portable in the near future, restricting their deployment on mobile agents.

+Given that the development of algorithms that leverage both analog and quantum computing devices is at a nascent stage, we anticipate that several existing and new algorithms will leverage a combination of these paradigms.
+However, a comprehensive understanding of the properties of problems and algorithms that make them attractive for these settings remains elusive.

-In the broader picture, this work demonstrates that embeddings of discrete problems in continuous spaces enable the construction of efficient algorithms on emerging computing devices.
-Moreover, we expect that novel combinations of digital, analog, and quantum platforms will provide a unique opportunity for developing novel and efficient algorithms that exploit the inherent strength of each platform.
+More broadly, this work demonstrates that embeddings of discrete problems in continuous spaces enable the construction of efficient algorithms on emerging computing devices.
+Given deep connections between dynamical systems and combinatorial optimization problems~\cite{sahai2020dynamical}, we expect that novel combinations of digital, analog, and quantum platforms will provide a unique opportunity for developing novel and efficient algorithms that exploit the inherent strength of each platform.
 As these computing platforms mature, we expect an increase in the development of such algorithms that exploit the dynamic nature of these problems and devices.
 These embeddings also provide deep insights into the fundamental limitations of algorithm construction and related complexity classes~\cite{sahai2024emergence}.
 The use of these embeddings for computational complexity analysis of problem classes on emerging comouting platforms remains an underexplored area of research.